 - Trauma-induced Coagulopathy

-- Molecular Mechanisms of Organ Failure
+- Molecular Basis of Organ Failure and Regeneration

 This research area tries to unravel the essential pathophysiological mechanisms that underlie sepsis and septic shock.
 The main focus is thereby put on examining molecular mechanisms that drive inflammatory responses and organ failure during septic shock.